Early Years Practice

 Rule of Law

 Every child learns about boundaries and consequences through the rules that are set within their nursery, this then leads to eventually understanding laws.
-They learn some behaviours are acceptable and some aren’t, and they need to learn to manage themselves within these boundaries.
+They learn some behaviours are acceptable and some aren’t, and young children learn to manage themselves within these boundaries.
 For parents and practitioners, this can be as simple as helping them understand that running indoors is dangerous, leading to them realising that it’s not okay to hurt other children.

 Through everyday interactions with early years practitioners and activities at nurseries, children express their feelings and opinions.
 Individual liberty is promoted by teaching children that it’s okay to have their own views and to voice them as long as they do not hurt others.